thanosades/notes-backend/README.md

-# Notes app
+# Notes backend

-SUPER basic SPA meant to practice React Hooks, Node.js and MongoDB.
+Node/Express RESTful API paired with the build version of the following React Project: https://github.com/thanosades/notes-frontend

-Live demo deployed at https://young-wildwood-25449.herokuapp.com/
+It listens to a MongoDB database on Atlas, and uses a JSON Web Token for authentication.